KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/about/introduction.rst

 Key Features
 ============

-The main features that make BakeMaster rock.
+The main features that make BakeMaster rock:

 * Bake an **unlimited** number of objects and maps, each with **unique** settings
 * 25 different map types available: